About Us Pricing Contact Us

 Launch

-Begin the project with a 'Cultural Connections Day,' where students participate in interactive workshops led by Native American community partners.
-These workshops will feature traditional crafts, storytelling, and discussions on the history and current perspectives of American Indian cultures.
-This immersive experience will ignite students' curiosity and establish a foundation for exploring themes of resilience and adaptation throughout the project.
+Kick off the project with a 'Cultural Connections Day,' where students engage in hands-on workshops led by Native American community partners.
+They will learn traditional crafts, listen to interactive storytelling, and gain insights into American Indian history and culture.
+This immersive experience sets the stage for exploring the interplay between American Indian and European cultures, sparking curiosity and enthusiasm for the upcoming learning journey.

 Exhibition